 - Sentiment analysis — this technique helps identify the underlying sentiment (say positive, neutral, and/or negative) of text responses

-- Topic detection/categorization — this technique is the grouping or bucketing of similar themes that can are relevant for the business & the industry (eg. ‘Food quality’, ‘Staff efficiency’ or ‘Product availability’)
+- Topic detection/categorisation — this technique is the grouping or bucketing of similar themes that can are relevant for the business & the industry (eg. ‘Food quality’, ‘Staff efficiency’ or ‘Product availability’)

 Both techniques are often used concurrently, giving you a view not only of what topics people talk, but also whether they talk positively or negatively when they talk about such topics.

 These are broad techniques which encompass all other different ways of identifying emotions, intent etc. It’s worth mentioning that some software claims to do emotion analysis from text — these tend to use the combination of words used in the text to arrive at the emotion.

 This can be rather misleading, because one could say “The flight was delayed” with anger, despair, joy (if they did something exciting at the airport) etc. but the text would never show the tonality or the expression behind the sentence.